baileyherbert/envato.js/README.md

 - Full type hinting and autocompletion.
 - Works in modern browsers.

-Envato.js is not a wrapper over the Envato API.
 The return types in this library don't perfectly match the responses sent by the API.
 Instead, Envato.js extracts the relevant information from the responses and returns them without any extra bloat.
 It also converts data where possible, such as converting timestamps into `Date` objects.

 ---